Nazlı Savranbaşı: Junior

 Savranbaşı won the bronze medal in the junior all-around at the 2017 Turkish Championships.
-She then made her international debut at the Austrian Team Open where the Turkish team finished sixth, and Savranbaşı finished seventeenth in the all-around.
+She then made her international debut at the Austrian Team Open where the Turkish team finished sixth, and Savranbaşı finished 17th in the all-around.
 Then at the FIT Challenge in Ghent, she helped the Turkish junior team finish eighth.
-She finished nineteenth with the Turkish team at the 2017 European Youth Summer Olympic Festival.
+She finished 19th with the Turkish team at the 2017 European Youth Summer Olympic Festival.

 Savranbaşı won the gold medal in the all-around at the 2018 Turkish Championships.
-She then competed at the 2018 Gymnasiade where she finished fourteenth in the all-around, and she tied for fifth place in the vault final.
+She then competed at the 2018 Gymnasiade where she finished 14th in the all-around, and she tied for fifth place in the vault final.
 She took bronze medals in the vault and uneven bars and the gold medal in the floor exercise at the 2018 Gym Festival Trnava in Slovakia.
-She then finished eleventh at the Youth Olympic Qualifier and qualified Turkey a spot for the 2018 Summer Youth Olympics.
-The Turkish team finished thirteenth at the 2018 European Championships, and Savranbaşı finished twenty-second in the all-around.
+She then finished 11th at the Youth Olympic Qualifier and qualified Turkey a spot for the 2018 Summer Youth Olympics.
+The Turkish team finished 13th at the 2018 Junior European Championships, and Savranbaşı finished 22nd in the all-around.
 She competed at the 2018 Summer Youth Olympics in Buenos Aires, Argentina but did not advance to any finals.
-She finished eleventh in the mixed multi-discipline team event.
+She finished 11th in the mixed multi-discipline team event.